 Previously, Dale spent a number of years working for the Hong Kong Government, advising Immigration and appearing as an advocate in a number of migration/refugee-related matters.
 She has previously been a member of the Law Council of Australia and of the Administrative Appeals Tribunal Liaison Committee of the Law Council.

-Dale’s recent work includes:
+Dale’s relevant work includes:

 - representing the Minister for Home Affairs in a series of matters involving challenges to decisions refusing or cancelling protection visas on character grounds where a single judge had ruled that these powers were not available, including running test cases before the Full Court of the Federal Court and co-ordinating responses on behalf of the Department in relation to such matters